Choose another writer in this calendar:

 Many of Machiavelli's thoughts, as "it is much more secure to be feared, than to be loved" or "it is much safer for a prince to be feared than loved, if he is to fail in one of the two", have lived for centuries as slogans.
 And his notion "All armed prophets have conquered and unarmed ones failed" could be approved by contemporary fanatical religious leaders.

 A Jesuit scholar, Antonius Possevinus (Antonio Possevino), who most likely had not read Machiavelli, attacked him in his 1592 Iudicum.
 Counter Reformation writers drew connections between Machiavelli and Luther.
 Moreover, he was presented as a teacher of atheism and vice.
 Il Principe was condemned by the pope, but its viewpoints gave rise to the well-known adjective machiavellian, synonym for political maneuvers marked by cunning, duplicity, or bad faith.
 Machiavelli draws upon examples from both ancient and more recent history and also uses his own insight gained during his observation of the Italian city-states and France.
-What distinguishes Machiavelli's manual from other such works, is the originality and practicality of his thinking.
+What distinguishes Machiavelli's manual from other such works, beginning from Cicero's essay De officiis (On Moral Duties, 44 BC) is the originality and practicality of his thinking.
+He did not adhere to classical virtues or religious principles, but separated fact from value and advocated a new constitutional order.
 Neither the attempts to interpret Machiavelli's ideas as first steps to democratic thought nor as examples of evil reflect a balanced view of his writing.

-The interest in Machiavelli has continued, although contemporary scholarship may have its reservations about transforming his writings into prophecy or a manual of modern politics.
+Il Principe was not published in English until 1640, but it was known to Elizabethan readers.
+Shakespeare referred to it in Henry VI, Part I, and in Henry VI, Part III, Gloucester says: "I can add colours to the chameleon, / Change shapes with Proteus for afdvantages, / And set the murderous Machiavel tom school."
+Innocent Gentillet's collection of maxims from the book, accompanied with an acerbic discussion, had appeared in English in 1602, and contributed to the distorted view of the work.
+The interest in Machiavelli has continued through the centuries, although contemporary scholarship may have its reservations about transforming his writings into prophecy or a manual of modern politics.
 However, in the United States Machiavelli's pragmatism has not been forgotten and Dick Morris, close to President Clinton, has written his own version of The Prince.